 - Do not wipe the wound as this may introduce infection and disturb early blood clot formation.

-- Place sterile or clean gauze onto the wound, then a pad of cotton wool or sterile or clean cloth and hold it in place.
+- Place sterile or clean gauze onto the wound, then a pad of cotton wool or a sterile or clean cloth and hold it in place.
 This stops the immediate flow of blood and acts as something for clots to stick to.

 - Apply a bandage to secure the pad in position and secure it firmly.